 Client ID

-Client ID is a representation of a device or cookie.
+A Client ID represents a device or cookie.
 It consists of a random number and a timestamp — and can be used to recognize returning users.

 You can locate client IDs in the Audience - User Explorer report.